 With a view to regional capacity development, Asia further strengthened its position as major production hub with more than 41 percent of bioplastics currently being produced in the region.
 Presently, just over a quarter of the production capacity is still located in Europe.
 However, Europe’s share and that off other world regions will significantly decrease within the next five years.
 In contrast, Asia’s production capacities are predicted to increase to almost 63 percent by 2027.

-The land used to grow the renewable feedstock for the production of bioplastics amounted to approximately 0.68 million hectares in 2014, which accounted for only 0.01 percent of the global agricultural area of 5 billion hectares, 97 percent of which were used for pasture, feed, food, other material uses, bioenergy, and biofuels.
+The land used to grow the renewable feedstock for the production of bioplastics is estimated to be 0.8 million hectares in 2022 and continues to account for only 0.015 percent of the global agricultural area of 5 billion hectares.
+Alongside the estimated significant growth of global bioplastics production in the next five years, the land use share for bioplastics will increase to, however, still below 0.06 percent.
 This clearly shows that there is no competition between the renewable feedstock for food, feed, and the production of bioplastics.